Five channel synchronised installation

 Dyddiau Du / Dark Days has since screened at the inaugural MONA FOMA Festival, Hobart; National Museum, Cardiff; National Waterfront Museum, Swansea; National Slate Museum, Llanberis; Theatre der Welt, Essen (live music performance); Het Huis, Middelheim Museum, Antwerp.

-Other films made with John Cale include: LOOP>>60Hz: Transmissions from The Drone Orchestra
+Other films made with John Cale: LOOP>>60Hz: Transmissions from The Drone Orchestra

 A FILM BY BEVIS BOWDEN